ebi-gdp/globus-file-handler-cli/README.md

 ### Pre-built packages

-Check out the [package registry](https://github.com/orgs/ebi-gdp/packages?repo_name=globus-file-handler-cli) to find pre-built packages.
+Check out the [package registry](https://github.com/orgs/ebi-gdp/packages?repo_name=globus-file-handler-cli) to find pre-built packages and container images.

 The docker images are built in amd64 and arm64 architectures.